mohit2709-repo/sre-platform-project/README.md

    - Sets up Python 3.11
    - Installs dependencies from `requirements.txt`
    - Validates Python syntax with `compileall`
-   - Runs pytest test suite
+    - A pytest step is available but currently commented out in the workflow

 2. **Docker Build** - Runs after Python tests pass
    - Builds Docker image and tags it with commit SHA: `task-api:<commit-sha>`
-   - Uses Docker Buildx for advanced builds
+    - Pulls the latest base image before building

 3. **Security Scan** - Runs after Docker build completes
    - Scans Docker image with Trivy for vulnerabilities